ArctiqTeam/Holacracy-Constitution/Holacracy-Constitution.md

 The Circle must use the Integrative Election Process defined herein to select a Facilitator and Secretary.
 No Role or Policy may assign these Roles or remove an assignment via any other means, nor change this required process.
 Normally, the only candidates eligible for these elections are a Circle's Circle Members.
 However, a Policy of the Circle or any Super-Circle may add or limit eligible candidates.

 A Circle may add Accountabilities or Domains to its own Facilitator or Secretary Role, as well as amend or remove those additions.
 No Circle may amend or remove the Purpose, Domain, or any Accountabilities on either Role, nor remove the Role.

+A Team Member holding Secretary or Facilitator role must provide fair notice (24-47 hours) to other Circle Members in order to seek out help to fill in for a Tactical or Governance meeting if they cannot attend.

 ### 5.2 Scope of Governance